ShadeAJ1/CAD-Networking-Project/README.md

 Upon receiving the file, Node B writes the file's binary data to an output STL file.
 Node A and B both trigger their own respective functions upon completion of the file transfer to switch their roles as client and server, respectively.
 Node B initiates a read stream on `output.stl` and Node A initiates a write stream to output that data to `cad_mesh_output.stl`.
 The file transfer completes, and Node B has successfully returned its file data back to Node A.

 I have commented on each part of the code and placed `console.log` statements along the way to display the order Node A and Node B interact.
+Also, I did get started on the optional challenge with `vertices.js` and implemented a way to get all the vertices using three.js.
+I can work on expanding it in the future.